cincibrainlab/signalflow-stacks/README.md

-# Signalflow Docker Stacks for EEG Analysis
+# Signalflow Docker Stacks for EEG / ML / Signal Analysis

 SignalFlow Docker Stacks are ready-to-run workstation Docker images contain the big "three" platforms for EEG analysis: MATLAB, Python, and R. When active the images allow browser access to either a full desktop experience or web-based notebooks.
 All applications can access the same underlying file volumes.